What does Servator mean?

 Is Project Servator a response to recent terrorist attacks?

 Project Servator has been developed over several years and a number of police forces have adopted this policing tactic since 2014.
-Although it is not a response to a specific threat, the threat to the UK from international terrorism is SEVERE, meaning an attack is highly likely.
+Although it is not a response to a specific threat, the threat to the UK from terrorism is SEVERE, meaning an attack is highly likely.

 The tragic events in London and Manchester in 2017, and further afield, remind us that attacks can happen at any time or place without warning.
 This means we all have to remain alert and vigilant when going about our daily lives.